iNethi/master-builder/README.md

 ## Nextcloud

-- To setup go to [https://nextcloud.inethilocal.net](https://nextcloud.inethilocal.net)
+- To set up go to [https://nextcloud.inethilocal.net](https://nextcloud.inethilocal.net)

 ### Choose a master username and password and storage location